jrinconada/weather-certainty/README.md

-# weather-certainty
+# Weather Certainty
-analysing weather data to predict the certainty of 7 day forecast
+Analysing weather data to predict the certainty of a 7 day forecast.